markbaaijens/transcoder/README.md

   - watch log: tail -f <logfolder>transcoder.log
 - for embedding album art in the transcoded files, the script expects a file cover.jpg in the lossless (flac) folder; otherwise no embedding can take place
+- transcoded files won't be checked on there current compression (MP3 bitrate / OGG quality level) and will be ignored